Destinations & Midpoint Destinations

 Vancouver, Kamloops, Quesnel, Whistler, and Las Vegas are in the Pacific Time Zone.
 Banff, Lake Louise, Jasper, Calgary, Moab, Glenwood Springs, Denver, and Salt Lake City are in the Mountain Time Zone (MT), one hour ahead of Pacific Time (PT).
 Please note: 7:00 am PT is 8:00 am MT.

-Upon checking in to your hotel in each destination, please stop by the hotel Front Desk to provide a credit card in the case of incidental charges such as meals, alcoholic beverages, long-distance calls, room service, and other hotel charges.
+Upon checking in to your hotel in each destination, please stop by the hotel Front Desk to provide a credit card in the case of incidental charges such as meals, alcoholic beverages, long-distance calls, room service, damage deposits, and other hotel charges.

 Explore the destinations below where your journey begins and/or ends.